 You can configure your SGI ICE X system to boot from one, two (default), three, four, or five partitions.
 This enables you to configure your SGI ICE X system as either a single-boot computer system or as a multiple-boot computer system.
-A multiple-boot computer system has two or more partitions, so it has more than one root directory (/) and more than one boot directory (/boot).
+A multiple-boot computer system has two or more partitions, so it has more than one root directory (/boot).
 In an SGI ICE X system, these root and boot directories are paired into multiple slots.
 A multiple-slot disk layout is also called a cascading dual-root layout or a cascading dual-boot layout.